+Homes are sold to buyers that meet HFHECT's qualification guidelines.
 The Organization recognizes the revenue from the sale of homes at the date of closing for the house as this is the point in time the Organization has determined that their performance obligation is satisfied.

-ReStore Revenue
+ReStore Income

-ReStore sales of donated goods are recognized as revenue at the time of the sale as this is the point in time the Organization has determined that their performance obligation is satisfied.
+HFHECT sells donated goods through its two ReStore locations in Plainfield and Waterford, Connecticut.
+ReStore sales are recognized as revenue at the time of the sale as this is the point in time the Organization has determined that their performance obligation is satisfied.
 Historically, sales returns have not been significant.